pbartscht/surgical-instrument-action-detection/surgical-instrument-action-detection/models/hierarchical-surgical-workflow/Instrument-classification-detection/README.md

 # Surgical Instrument Classification and Detection

 ## Introduction
-This project implements an computer vision pipeline for detecting and classifying surgical instruments in laparoscopic surgery videos.
-By combining traditional machine learning approaches with active learning techniques, we achieve continuous improvement in detection accuracy.
-The system is particularly designed for processing surgical video data, making it valuable for applications in computer-assisted surgery and surgical workflow analysis.
+A computer vision pipeline for detecting and classifying surgical instruments in laparoscopic surgery videos is implemented in this project.
+Continuous improvement in detection accuracy is achieved by combining traditional machine learning approaches with active learning techniques.
+The system has been particularly designed for processing surgical video data, making it valuable for applications in computer-assisted surgery and surgical workflow analysis.

 The pipeline follows a two-stage approach:
 1. Initial training using a foundational dataset to establish baseline detection capabilities